 NFA purchases and transfers

 Armory 219 LLC charges $150 to transfer NFA items not purchased from or through us.
-There is an Additional $40 charge for kiosk use/ Silencer shop form processing .
-Trust processing is an additional $30 for each responsible person that needs to be processed.
+There is an Additional $40 charge for Trust and/or Silencer shop form processing .

 NFA FAQs Frequently asked questions